LiDuanAtGlasgow/fallen_configurations/README.md

-# Known Configurations: An Effective Data-Driven Four-Action-Strategy Robotic Manipulation Approach for Deformable Object Flattening
+# Recognising Known Configurations of Garments For Dual-Arm Robotic Flattening
 ## Abstract
 Robotic deformable-object manipulation is a challenge in the robotic industry because deformable objects have complicated and various object states.
 Predicting those object states and updating manipulation planning are time-consuming and computationally expensive.
 In this paper, we propose an effective robotic manipulation approach for recognising ‘known configurations’ of garments with a 'Known Configuration neural Network' (KCNet) and choosing pre-designed manipulation plans based on the recognised known configurations.
 Our robotic manipulation plan features a four-action strategy: finding two critical grasping points, stretching the garments, and lifting down the garments.
 We demonstrate that our approach only needs 98 seconds on average to flatten garments of five categories.